Income Statements: How To Read & Use Them

 Frequent Reports

-Unlike many other financial statements, which are done annually, income statements are typically done quarterly or monthly.
+Unlike many other financial statements, which are done annually, income statements are typically generated quarterly or monthly.
 As a result, they can be more helpful in tracking business performance.
 Because of their frequency, income statements allow owners to pick up on small issues before they snowball into larger, and potentially more expensive, problems.

 Pinpointing Expenses

 When a company has a large number of expenses, it can be easy to lose track of where all of the money is going.
 An income statement analysis shows owners if expenses are on, over, or under budget and also highlights unexpected expenses.
+The statement could reveal ways for the company to upgrade or streamline operations, possibly with a small business loan.
+This could help decrease costs and, in turn, improve net income.

 Analysis of the Business

-A company seeking an infusion of funds, either from an outside investor or a lender, will need to show how it’s performing financially.
+A company seeking an infusion of funds, from either an outside investor or a lender, will need to show how it’s performing financially.
 For example, when applying for a business loan, you will typically need to provide your income statements.

 Recommended: 15 Types of Business Loans to Consider